akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She looked Beatrice squarely in the eye, her expression hard as flint.
 “Only the King or God Himself can save your goose now.
 Go home, Beatrice.
 There is nothing more for you here.”

-Beatrice stumbled away, the nurse’s words ringing like a death knell.
-She walked without seeing, her feet finding the path by memory alone.
-By the time she reached the quiet copse of alders near the stream, her legs gave out.
+Beatrice stumbled away, the nurse’s words tolling like a death knell in the dark.
+Brambles caught her legs; hedgerows slid past unseen.
+Her own breath was loud in her ears.
+She could not imagine how she reached home, her feet must have worked by memory alone.

-She sat there, head spinning.
-She might have prayed, or she might have simply drifted off from exhaustion and the sheer weight of grief, nodding into a shallow, grey sleep.
+The yard.
+The door.
+The cold nose of the staghound as she pushed inside.

+Her father sat in his chair, his head fallen forward, his breath slow and heavy.
+She approached him, her chest heaving, but she could not bear to wake him.
+Not like this.
+Instead she laid a blanket over him.

+It was dark and the fire had burned low and pale.
+She saw Goosie, a pale mound resting in her favourite corner, beak tucked under her wing.

+The silence settled around her like cold water.
+She had never felt so alone.

+She knelt beside her bed to pray and the next moment woke from a bad dream: Goosie had gone missing—gone from the house, gone from the yard, gone from the world—and so she sat up gasping, her hand reaching wildly in the darkness for feathers that were not there.

+It was silent apart from the distant cry of a fox.
+Then she remembered.
+The nurse.
+The empty coops.
+The King.

+She prayed, as she sat empty-handed in the dark.
+As she laid her head down, she named the worst thing.
+She had said it to herself: *Goosie must go.* And having said it, the world did not end.
+Somewhere between one breath and the next, she slipped into a sleep without dreams.

 ---

-### The river took the weak
+### Only God or the King

-Beatrice walked home in the fading light.

-At the edge of the clearing, she stopped.
-Goosie was there—waiting for her, always waiting.
-The goose waddled forward and pressed her head against Beatrice’s knee.

-Beatrice knelt and buried her face in warm feathers.
-“There’s no other bird,” she whispered.
+Beatrice woke to a soft weight pressing against her hip.
+Daylight.
+Pale and new through the shutters.
+Goosie had crossed the rushes and settled beside her, warm and solid and entirely herself.

+Beatrice lay still, one hand resting on the white curve of the goose's back.
+In place of her fears was something quieter and worse: certainty.

+She rose.
+Goosie rose with her.

+Harold was awake, moving slowly by the hearth, tending to his own needs.
+He glanced at her—not the sharp look of a father catching a daughter in trouble, but the careful look of a man who had been waiting.

+Beatrice built up the fire.
+She knelt beside his chair.
+And she told him everything.

 *The river took the weak.
 The Abbot took the strong.
 The war took the rest.*

-Goosie honked softly.
-She didn’t understand.
-She just was.

-Beatrice carried her inside.
-Harold looked up from his chair.
-He saw her empty hands.

-“The purveyors took the King’s share,” Beatrice said, her voice flat.
-“The floods took the neighbours’ flocks.
-The Abbot took the tithes.
-There is nothing left but skin and bone.
-Nothing but...”
+"There's no other bird but—" she whispered.

-“Nothing but Goosie,” Harold finished.
+"Nothing but Goosie," Harold finished.

-He didn’t say *your mother’s goose*.
-He didn’t need to.
+He didn't say *your mother's goose*.
+He didn't need to.

----

-### Only God or the King

-Harold sighed from his chair by the fire.
-“It must be done, daughter.”

-“But Goosie—“
+A hot, ungracious thought rose in Beatrice.
+"What business has the King hunting here, anyway?
+He has a thousand forests.
+A hundred kitchens.
+Must he come and take what little we have?"

-“A crown is a heavy thing,” he said gently.
-“Kings must take much, for much is laid upon them.”
+"A crown is a heavy thing," he said gently.
+"Kings must take much, for much is laid upon them."

 Beatrice folded her arms.
-“I should like to tell this king what I think of that.
-He has a thousand birds in a hundred forests...”
+"I should like to tell this king what I think of that."

 Harold almost smiled.
 It was a pale shadow of his old laugh, but it was something.

-“You may keep that thought to yourself.”
+"You may keep that thought to yourself."

 He tried to rise.
 His hands shook.
 Beatrice saw him brace against the chair, saw the moment of pain cross his face before he hid it.